-We’ve been doing well with fat loss and been seeing the scale go down over the weeks and months.
-Then a “cheat day” comes along (see why you shouldn’t think you NEED cheat days here).
-Perhaps it was just one meal, or maybe it was a day of eating many things you wouldn’t normally, like pizza, pasta, ice cream and big meals.
+You’ve been doing well with fat loss and been seeing the scale go down over the weeks and months.
+Then a “cheat day” comes along and “ruins” everything!
+Perhaps it was just one meal, or maybe it was a day of eating many things you wouldn’t normally, like pizza, pasta, ice cream and chocolate.

-We step on the scales the next day and are flabbergasted when we’re several pounds heavier than the day before!
+You stepped on the scales the next day and are flabbergasted when you’re several pounds heavier than the day before!

 But what’s going on here?
-Did that day really make us gain that much weight so quickly?
+Did that day really make you gain that much weight so quickly?

 Here’s a story from one of my clients which illustrates the temporary scale weight gains which can be seen after “cheat days” – or simply a day of eating a bit more or a bit differently than usual.

-(Note: All the strategies I use for losing fat are detailed in my FREE fat loss ebook which I give away to email subscribers.
+(Note: All the strategies I use for losing fat are detailed in my FREE fat loss ebook which I give away to email list members.
 You can get it here.)